 Demand for FMCG sales and marketing talent is high, but only if you have a very particular set of skills.
 Organisations are looking for people who are insights-driven, analytical, can tell a story and gain influence.
 Candidates with the old “FMCG -ego” who view anything out of grocery not befitting for them will find career options limited going forward.

-For further insights into the FMCG industry, get in touch with Mike Dickson.
+For further insights into the FMCG industry, get in touch with Sophia Bryant.